Welcome to Samoa

 Travellers who have been looking for an idyllic tropical getaway that offers stunning natural beauty, friendly locals, and modern convenience without the typical tourist destination hassles need look no further than Samoa.

 The treasured islands of Samoa in the South Pacific are situated between Hawaii and New Zealand and until today remain unspoiled by mass tourism.
-However, hotels in Samoa are plentiful to suit every taste and budget.
 Made up of nine islands, five of which are inhabited, Samoa is waiting for you to explore one of the most vibrant traditional Polynesian cultures in awe-inspiring natural surroundings.
 You will be impressed by the Samoan’s warm-heartedness, their generous spirit and the way they live in close harmony with nature.

 Top Things about Samoa